paradisetechsoftsolutions/Basic_docker/README.md

 </ol

-### Difference between images and containers
+## Difference between images and containers

-Docker Image is a set of files which has no state, whereas Docker Container is the instantiation of Docker Image.
+Docker Image is a set of files which has no state, whereas Docker Container is the abstract of Docker Image.
 In other words, Docker Container is the run time instance of images.</br>

 ### Remove images and containers
 <ol>